neculai-stanciu/my-codelabs/codelabs/rest-micronaut.md

 status: draft
 feedback link: https://github.com/neculai-stanciu/my-codelabs/issues

-# REST api using micronaut
+# Micronaut REST api implementation
-Duration: 30:00

 ## Generate app using Micronaut cli
-Duration: 25:00
+Duration: 5:00

-If you need to configure Micronaut cli please check [this guide](/my-codelabs/setup-micronaut)
+If you need to configure Micronaut cli please check [this guide](/my-codelabs/codelabs/setup-micronaut)

 We will use **maven** as build tool and open-api integration.
 For this we need to run the following command: